gravitational/teleport/rfd/0101-pod-rbac.md

 types.ResourceId{
    Cluster: "<teleport_cluster>",
    Kind: "pod",
    Name: "<kube_cluster>", //does not support wildcards
    SubResource: "<pod_namespace>/<pod_name>" // both support wildcards matching }
 ```

-Once the approver approves the request, the `ResourceId` is encoded into the user's
+Once the approver aproves the request, the `ResourceId` is encoded into the user's
 certificate and *every* role available in `search_as_role` that matches the target
 cluster and the pod name is included in the certificate's roles.